publishpress/publishpress.github.io/docs/about/brand.md

 ---
 layout: page
-title: Brand Logo and Colors
+title: Our Brand
 parent: About PublishPress
 permalink: /docs/about/brand/
-nav_order: 2
+nav_order: 3
 ---

 # Brand Logo and Colors